 Hair - All haircuts and styles must be deemed "school appropriate."
 Fad styles such as, but not limited to: Mohawks, numbers, letters, etc. are not allowed.
 Hair must be neat, clean, and combed.
 Both boys' and girls' hair should be out of the eyes and no longer than the eyebrow.
-Boys' hair should be off the collar in the back and approximately mid-ear on the sides.
 No changes in natural hair color in any way.
 No streaking, highlighting, or alternation to natural color.